All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 What is being tested?

 Epstein-Barr virus causes an infection that is very common.
-According to the Centers for Disease Control and Prevention (CDC), as many as 95% of people in the United States will have been infected by EBV by the time they are 40 years old.
-The virus is easily passed from person to person.
+According to the Centers for Disease Control and Prevention (CDC), most people in the United States are infected by EBV at some point in their lives.
+The virus is very contagious and easily passed from person to person.
 It is present in the saliva of infected individuals and can be spread through close contact such as kissing and through sharing utensils or cups.

-After initial exposure to EBV, there is a period of several weeks before associated symptoms may appear called the incubation period.
+After initial exposure to EBV, there is a period of several weeks before associated symptoms may appear, called the incubation period.
 During the acute primary infection, the virus multiplies in number.
 This is followed by a decrease in viral numbers and resolution of symptoms, but the virus never completely goes away.
-Latent EBV remains in the person's body for the rest of his life and may reactivate but usually causes few problems unless the person's immune system is significantly weakened.
+Latent EBV remains in the person's body for the rest of that person's life and may reactivate but usually causes few problems unless the person's immune system is significantly weakened.

 People with mono are typically diagnosed by their symptoms and the findings from a complete blood count (CBC) and a mono test (which tests for a heterophile antibody).
-About 10% to 20% of those with mono will not produce heterophile antibodies and will have a negative mono test; this is especially true with children.
+About 25% of those with mono do not produce heterophile antibodies and will have a negative mono test; this is especially true with children.
 Tests for EBV antibodies can be used to determine whether or not the symptoms these people are experiencing are due to a current infection with the EBV virus.

 |Antibody||Timing of when the antibody is typically detected in the blood|